AshtonKem/AshtonKem.github.io/source/_posts/2017-01-26-java-without-if.markdown

 want to add different return status codes to match different scenarios, the compiler helps me out a lot more than if I'm adding an extra return case.
-If I convert the left side to a HttpResponse early, the compiler will helpfully remind me that the later flatMap calls cannot change Either<HttpResponse, JsonNode> to Either<Exception, BusinessObject>, letting me know that I need to figure out what return value I want for this case rather than deferring.
+If I convert the left side to a HttpResponse early, the compiler will helpfully remind me that the later flatMap calls cannot change ```Either<HttpResponse, JsonNode>``` to ```Either<Exception, BusinessObject>```.
+Such changes are easily fixed once the compiler has pointed it out, but extremely hard to find on your own.

 But most fundamentally is that we've encoded our code's states in the type system, not variable states.
 The potential for JSON parsing to fail is encoded in its type, not in the potential for a variable to null, or false, or for an exception to have been thrown.
-You're leaning on the compiler to tell you if you've hit all the possible cases rather than your own gut instinct.
+You're leaning on the compiler to tell you if you've handled the failure cases properly, as the code won't compile otherwise.

-Ultimately I could not imagine using Java in any other way.
-Compared to mentally calculating variable state, checking the flow of types through the system is an extremely comfortable process, especially with tools like IntelliJ being able to tell you what the types are at any arbitrary point.
-I would highly recommend any Java developers out there to take a look at Lambda and give it a try.
+Now instead of testing for runtime exceptions you only test to make sure that your business logic is correct.

+If you've ever been interested in what the Haskell or Scala developers have been talking about with functional type safety, I'd highly recommend taking a look at Lambda to get a taste of it in Java.